polux/propcheck/README.md

-# Exhaustive and Randomized Testing of Properties
+# Exhaustive and Randomized Testing

 A library for exhaustive and randomized testing of Dart properties, based on [enumerators](http://code.google.com/p/dart-enumerators/).
 It is inspired by